mahsayedsalem/bader-db/README.md

 ## Supported Features

 * SET 🏪 — Set with or without an expiry date.
-* GET ⚡ — Get value by key, we store our values in a BTree.
+* GET ⚡ — Get value by key, we store our values in a BTree to ensure fast retrieval.
 * Key Eviction ⌛ — A memory-efficient probabilistic eviction algorithm similar to [Redis](https://redis.io/commands/expire).
 * Memory Safe 🛡️ — Ensures the latest value is always retrieved, handles race conditions.